somasundaram1702/Unknown-face-recognition/README.md

   * Facenet_keras.h5
   * tarantino.mp4 (video file)

-Then you call run all the cells in the '.ipynb' file.
+The above three files can be transferred or kept in google drive linked to colab notebook.
+Code cells are available in the '.ipynb' to transfer these files from drive to the current working directory.
+Then you can run all the cells in the '.ipynb' file.
 The output video will be in the "outputs" folder.

-Note: The 'ipynb' file is already with all the cells executed and you can check the results of running the folder.
+Note: Make sure to run the notebook in 'GPU', so that it can run faster.
+The 'ipynb' file is already with all the cells executed and you can check the results of running the folder.